ypid/ansible-opsi/docs/introduction.rst

 The ``ypid.opsi`` role is meant for managing the software distribution and management system Opsi_ (open PC server integration).
-Opsi_ primarily targeting `Microsoft Windows`_ clients but can also install and manage GNU_/Linux_ hosts.
+Opsi_ primarily targets `Microsoft Windows`_ clients but can also install and manage GNU_/Linux_ hosts.

 While this role is designed to be flexible enough to be used with a variety of